hugomilesi/Health-Expenses-Estimator-App/README.md

 # TODO's
 - integrate to an online PostGre database. ✅
-- Create a CRUD for prediction history management.
+- Create a CRUD for prediction history management.✅